 To preserve the monarchy and prevent civil strife, English nobility were awarded land and titles for loyalty to the crown; some lords were granted lands in Wales.

-Today, new members of the protective circle receive honours without land: Those invited should have influence, such as serving politicians, ex-politicians, members of the unelected House of Lords, the wealthy, senior personnel of the BBC and other media organisations.
+Today, new members of the protective circle receive honours without land: Those invited should have influence, such as serving politicians, ex-politicians, members of the unelected House of Lords, high-ranking members of the Armed Forces and the police, the wealthy, senior personnel of the BBC and other media organisations to pump out royalist propaganda.

 The outer circle.

-The English monarchy will also send out invites to sports personalities, celebrities, musicians and the local lollypop lady to disguise any hint of elitism.
+The English monarchy will also invite sports personalities, celebrities, musicians and the local lollypop lady to disguise any hint of elitism.

-Sadly, amongst this band of royalists are Welsh citizens from working-class backgrounds, forgetting their roots and accepting a Buck-house gong, thinking it will give them prestige and open doors for them.
+Sadly, amongst this band of royalists are Welsh citizens from working-class backgrounds, forgetting their roots and accepting a Buck-house gong, thinking it will give them prestige and open doors.

-Surely it would be more acceptable and valued if Wales honoured their citizens with its own national award rather than accepting it from a detached privileged foreign monarchy with a very bloody history in Cymru.
+Surely it would be more acceptable and valuable if Cymru honoured its citizens with a national award rather than accepting it from a detached privileged foreign monarchy with a bloody history in Cymru.